WKY: WKY en español

 "SuperTalk" ended on January 9, 2006.
 In an effort to target Oklahoma City's growing Hispanic population, WKY began airing a simulcast of KINB.
 Because KINB was divested as part of the Citadel–ABC Radio merger, the simulcast on WKY was dropped June 12, 2007, and the station began stunting for several days.

-On June 20, 2007, at 9:01 a.m., Oklahoma City Mayor Mick Cornett, a former sports, and later news anchor on KOCO-TV, signaled the start of "JOX 930 WKY."
+On June 20, 2007, at 9:01 am, Oklahoma City Mayor Mick Cornett, a former sports, and later news anchor on KOCO-TV, signaled the start of "JOX 930 WKY".
 It was the fifth station in the market with a sports radio format.

 After struggling in the ratings, WKY announced on December 22, 2008, that it would change formats from sports programming.
-On January 7, 2009, WKY flipped back to "La Indomable."
-From February 2017 to September 8, 2019, WKY was a full-time affiliate of ESPN Deportes Radio, offering all sports programming in Spanish.
-After that network ended operations, WKY returned to sports in English, simulcasting sister station WWLS-FM.
-WKY was the home of Bishop McGuinness Catholic High School Football for several seasons.
+On January 7, 2009, WKY flipped back to "La Indomable".

 Sale to Cumulus

 On March 10, 2011, Cumulus Media announced that it would purchase Citadel Broadcasting.
-After receiving conditional regulatory approval from the Department of Justice and the Federal Communications Commission, the deal was approved by Citadel shareholders on September 15, 2011.
+After receiving conditional regulatory approval from the Department of Justice and the FCC, the deal was approved by Citadel shareholders on September 15, 2011.
 The merger of the two companies closed on September 16, 2011, and Citadel became an indirect wholly owned subsidiary of Cumulus Media.